Last updated 10 August 2023

 - Credits the reader with being intelligent.

-- Covers not only avoidance of gluten but also healthy, balanced diet (the saturated fats debate and all).
+- Covers not only avoidance of gluten but also balanced diet.

 - Has verve and attitude.